 Tunisia - Setting Conditions for Economic Growth through Renewable Energy

-The forward-looking mindset of Tunisian people was historically overshadowed amidst widespread poverty, corruption, and political repression until the Jasmine Revolution in 2011 provided hope.
-Tunisia’s successful protests for increased civil liberties provided a spark throughout areas in North Africa and the Middle East, and today’s Tunisia is known as the origin of the Arab Spring.
-Post-revolution, Tunisia is an emerging market that provides an inspiring example proving Islam and democracy can coexist.
-The country’s entrepreneurial spirit can be seen in its deregulation of electricity production replacing its pre-existing monopoly with the Tunisian Company of Electricity and Gas (STEG).
+Tunisia, a nation of 11.5 million on North Africa’s Mediterranean has been a fascinating anomaly for centuries.
+A successful revolution overthrew a dictatorship in 2011 and provided a spark throughout North Africa and the Middle East referred to as the Arab Spring.
+Although the society has made many political strides in terms of establishing governance and personal freedoms, structural challenges continue to slow economic growth and drive high unemployment.
+The COVID-19 pandemic has only made these matters worse.
+A lowered sovereign credit rating, projections for national insolvency, reduced tourism revenues, and terrorism cells present along the Algerian border paint a bleak picture for Tunisia.
+However, the country’s entrepreneurial spirit cannot be denied.
+The recent deregulation of electricity production replaces its pre-existing monopoly with the Tunisian Company of Electricity and Gas (STEG).
 Tunisia has one of the most favorable geographies for renewable energy in the world and views renewable projects as an opportunity to decrease the country’s energy deficit while fostering economic development.
-Tunisia’s ambition to welcome foreign investment in sustainable energy solutions provides a gateway to the North Africa renewable energy market, and increased foreign partnerships will help contribute to the stability of the country’s budding democracy.
+Tunisia’s ambition to welcome foreign investment in sustainable energy solutions provides a gateway to the North Africa renewable energy market, and increased foreign partnerships will help contribute to increased stability.

 What was the problem?